My Most-Quoted Movie Lines (No. 2)

 The truth is these are not very bright guys...

-Don’t get me started on politics, on business.
-“Operation Iraqi Freedom,” Mission Accomplished, “Bring ‘em on,” Guantanamo, Abu Ghraib, “You’re doing a heckuva job, Brownie,” the Terri Schiavo case, the U.S. attorney scandal, credit default swaps, Bear Stearns, Lehman Bros.
+Don’t get me started on business and politics: “Operation Iraqi Freedom,” Mission Accomplished, “Bring ‘em on,” Guantanamo, Abu Ghraib, “You’re doing a heckuva job, Brownie,” the Terri Schiavo case, the U.S. attorney scandal, credit default swaps, Bear Stearns, Lehman Bros.
 “They were doing what with the prisoners?”
 “They were doing what with our money?”
 “They thought they could get away with what?”

 ...and things got out of hand.

 The line is like “The Wire” before “The Wire.”
 It explains everything.
 It’s not just for the Nixon administration anymore.